-The principal activity of Hutt Street Centre during the financial year was to provide a wide range of essential, professional and both outreach and in-reach services for homeless and vulnerable people.
+The principal activity of Hutt Street Centre during the financial year is to provide a wide range of essential, professional and both outreach and in-reach services for homeless and vulnerable people.

 Hutt Street Centre is committed to maintaining existing programs and creating new programs that:

-- Support and empower homeless people - Develop and inspire staff, volunteers and the general community with consistent standards of best practice and clear expectations of professional accountabilities and responsibilities to all stakeholders.
+- Support and empower homeless people - Develop and inspire staff, volunteers and the general community with consistent standards of best practice and clear expectations of professional accountabilities and responsibilities to all stakeholders. - Ensures that homeless people achieve their outcomes to ultimately exit and end their homelessness.